wonheep/SEC_EDGAR_weblogs_pipeline/README.md

 			self.documentList = [documentList]
 			self.numRequests = len(self.documentList)
 ```
-* The realtime reporting is mimiced via this logic: after each line from input file is read it creates a new session object or updates an existing session object based on IP key and keeps track of the "current time", aka the current line being processed.
+* The realtime reporting is mimiced by having each line from the input file either create a new session object or update an existing session object based on its IP key.
+The "current time" is monitored, aka the current line being processed.
-* After every create or update of a session object it goes into `outputFinishedSessions()` and reiterates through the existing hashmap to recalculate which users have been inactive. the program  checks to see if any elements in the hashmap has been inactive for n seconds (n = time in seconds provided by inactivity_period.txt) or if the current time being read has already reached the final timestamp in the input file, then writes to the output file after a session ends and deletes that element from the hashmap.
+* After every create or update of a session object it goes into `outputFinishedSessions()` and reiterates through the existing hashmap to recalculate which users have been inactive.
+The program  checks to see if any elements in the hashmap have been inactive for n seconds (n = time in seconds provided by inactivity_period.txt) or if the current time being read has already reached the final timestamp in the input file, then writes to the output file after a session ends and deletes that element from the hashmap.
 * I aimed to modularize the program to reduce redundant operations

 ## Dependencies
 * written in `python3`, shell scripts reflect this change
-	* if you've installed multiple python versions, you can set python alias to be python3 in bash_profile
+	* if you've installed multiple python versions, you can set python alias to be python3 in your bash_profile
 * Libraries
 	* `datetime` used to calculate time elapsed in seconds in a given session
 	* `sys` used to read/write from/to files on local machine